bzadrozny/can-crc/README.md

 ## Features

-- Calculates CRC for a user-provided hex byte sequence (up to 256 bytes)
+- Calculates CRC for a user-provided bits sequence (up to 96 bytes)
 - Supports benchmarking with configurable iteration count
 - Input validation for hex notation

 ## Requirements

-- Java 21 or higher
+- Java 23 or higher
 - Gradle (for building)

 ## Usage